- 05 Jul 2006

 The Cycles of Theory Building in Management Research

-Executive Summary — How do business academics know they are categorizing or measuring the best things to help us understand interesting phenomena?
+Overview — How do business academics know they are categorizing or measuring the best things to help us understand interesting phenomena?
 Scholars waste a lot of time and energy disparaging and defending various research methods.
 Yet the stakes are high for business academics to create theory that is intellectually rigorous, practically useful, and able to stand the tests of time.
 The authors describe a three-stage process for building theory; discuss the role of anomalies for building better theory; and suggest how scholars can refine research questions, carry out projects, and design student coursework.
 Key concepts include:

 - A common language about the research process will help management scholars build more effectively on each other's work.